rarar89/apimimic-cli/README.md

 # Apimimic CLI

 A command-line interface tool for API mocking and proxying using [Apimimic](https://apimimic.com).
-This tool allows you to intercept HTTP requests and return mocked responses from Apimimic service and proxy unmocked requests to a local backend.
+This tool allows you to intercept HTTP requests and return mocked responses from Apimimic service and proxy unmocked requests to a local or remotebackend.

 ## Features

 - 🔄 Mock API responses using Apimimic service
-- 🔀 Proxy mode for forwarding unmocked requests to local backend
+- 🔀 Proxy mode for forwarding unmocked requests to local or remote backend
-- 🔐 Token-based authentication
 - 🌐 Configurable listening address and remote API endpoint

 ## Installation